Skip to Content

 • We put 110+ years of combined family law experience on your side

-• We aim to deliver the best in customer service serving Denton, Collin, and Tarrant County, TX
+• We aim to deliver the best in customer service in Denton, Collin County, and Tarrant Counties

-• Our child custody lawyers carefully listen to our clients' concerns before we give expert advice
+• Our child custody lawyers carefully listen to our clients' concerns before we give advice

-• Our legal team includes family law specialists who are board certified by the Texas Board of Legal Specialization
+• Our legal team includes family lawyers who are certified by the Texas Board of Legal Specialization

-Call (940) 293-2313 today or fill out our online contact form to schedule a consultation with a Denton child custody lawyer near you!
+Call (940) 293-2313 or fill out our online contact form to schedule a consultation with a Denton child custody lawyer near you.
+Serving Tarrant, Denton, and Collin Counties.

 How Does Domestic Violence Affect Child Custody in Texas?

-Previously, a parent subject to a court order was required to reveal if he or she were living with a person who had been convicted of a sexual offense; now, parents in Texas must adhere to more rigorous reporting measures.
+As of September 1, 2015, Texas Senate Bill 818 requires a parent who is appointed as a conservator of a child (the custodial parent) to disclose particular information regarding a history of domestic violence.
+This legislation reflects the state's commitment to child safety, emphasizing that all parents must be transparent about living arrangements that may impact the child's welfare.
+Previously, a parent subject to a court order was required to reveal if they were living with a person who had been convicted of a sexual offense; now, parents in Texas must adhere to more rigorous reporting measures.

 A custodial parent must tell the other parent if: